aaronditto/fizzbuzz/instructions.md

 Things we are looking for:

- - *Test Coverage* The solution should be developed “test-first”, and should have excellent unit test coverage.
+ - *Test Coverage* Try to develop your solution test-first.
+It should have very good unit test coverage.

- - *Simplicity* We value simplicity as an architectural virtue and a development practice.
-Solutions should reflect the difficulty of the assigned task, and should not be overly complex.
-Layers of abstraction, patterns, or architectural features that aren’t called for should not be included.
+ - *Simplicity* Simplicity is important because other developers will have to understand your work.
+Solutions should be as simple as is reasonably possible.
+Superfluous layers of abstraction, patterns, or architectural features should be avoided.

- - *Self-explanatory code* The solution you produce must speak for itself.
-Multiple paragraphs explaining the solution are a sign that the it isn’t straightforward enough to understand purely by reading code, and are not appropriate.
+ - *Self-explanatory code* Your work should not require multiple paragraphs of explanatory text.
+If this is necessary, it is highly likely your code is over-complicated.